 The following are provided for Academic Visitors to the Department of English and Related Literature:

-Academic Visitors spend between three and twelve months associated with the Department.
-The current fee is 1,560 for a full calendar year, or £130 per calendar month.
-When you have been accepted by the Department, the University will send an invoice for the appropriate amount, which is to be paid in full at least one month before arrival.
+The bench fee is £220 per calendar month.
+When you have been accepted by the Department, the University will send an invoice for the appropriate amount, which is to be paid in full before arrival.
+The rate you will be charged will be the rate that is quoted at the time of application, and is not subject to negotation.

 The Department cannot provide advice on visas.
 For more information on visa applications, please visit the University's Immigration Advice Service website.

-The University vacation begins in July and lasts until the beginning of October.
+The University vacation begins in late June and lasts until the end of September/beginning of October.
 Many people are away at this time and the Department provides no teaching or events.
 The libraries may also open for shorter hours and may close completely for short periods.

 The Department is unable to help with accommodation.
 Please contact Accommodation Services for more information.

 Please note that the Department of English and Related Literature is first and foremost a Department concerned with research and teaching in the field of English literature.
 It is not a Department concerned with the teaching of the English language to non-native speakers.
-Should you wish to work on your English rather than do research in English literature, please contact the Centre for English Language Teaching.
+Should you wish to work on your English rather than do research in English literature, please contact the Writing and Language Skills Centre.